-Canon 1D versus Panasonic G7
+Canon 1D vs Panasonic G7

-The Canon EOS-1D and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in September 2001 and May 2015.
+The Canon EOS-1D and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in September 2001 and May 2015.
 The 1D is a DSLR, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Canon 1D vs Panasonic G7